arcan1s/ahriman/docs/faq.rst

    docker run --privileged -v /path/to/local/repo:/var/lib/ahriman arcan1s/ahriman:latest

 ``--privileged`` flag is required to make mount possible inside container.
-In order to make data available outside of container, you would need to mount local (parent) direcotry inside container by using ``-v /path/to/local/repo:/var/lib/ahriman`` argument, where ``/path/to/local/repo`` is a path to repository on local machine.
+In order to make data available outside of container, you would need to mount local (parent) directory inside container by using ``-v /path/to/local/repo:/var/lib/ahriman`` argument, where ``/path/to/local/repo`` is a path to repository on local machine.
 In addition, you can pass own configuration overrides by using the same ``-v`` flag, e.g.:

 .. code-block:: shell